packagist/private-packagist-docs/docs/centralized-authentication-and-sso.md

 ### 1 - Set up the integration

-If you are using Private Packagist Cloud and the cloud version of GitHub at github.com, or Bitbucket at bitbucket.org or GitLab at gitlab.com, you can skip this step.
+If you are using Private Packagist Cloud and the cloud version of GitHub at [github.com](https://github.com), or Bitbucket at [bitbucket.org](https://bitbucket.org) or GitLab at [gitlab.com](https://gitlab.com), you can skip this step.
 Otherwise, the first step is making sure your users can log in using the OAuth authentication flow.

 OAuth authentication with the cloud versions of the default code hosting platforms (github.com, bitbucket.org and gitlab.com) is preconfigured on Private Packagist Cloud, but not on Private Packagist Self-Hosted.

-Go to Settings > Integrations and press the "Add Integration" button.
+Go to _Settings > Integrations_ and press the "Add Integration" button.

 ![Create an integration](/Resources/public/img/docs/articles/centralized-authentication-and-sso/configure-integration.png)

 ### 2 - Connect your account via OAuth

-Go to your profile and find the Connected Accounts section.
-Click on the Connect button to go through the OAuth authentication flow, and associate your Private Packagist account with your GitHub, GitLab or Bitbucket account.
+Go to your [profile](/profile) and find the _Connected Accounts_ section.
+Click on the "Connect" button to go through the OAuth authentication flow, and associate your Private Packagist account with your GitHub, GitLab or Bitbucket account.

 ![Connect your account via OAuth](/Resources/public/img/docs/articles/centralized-authentication-and-sso/profile-connect.png)

 ### 3 - Set up the synchronization

 Now we can continue to set up the synchronization.
-In your organization, go to Settings > Synchronizations and press the Add Synchronization button.
+In your organization, go to _Settings > Synchronizations_ and press the "Add Synchronization" button.
 Follow the steps to complete the configuration.

 ![Create synchronization](/Resources/public/img/docs/articles/centralized-authentication-and-sso/configure-synchronization.png)